Karumi/project-quality-assurance/agile-methodology.md

 ### The Development Team

-The development team deliver the product increment that add value every Sprint.
+The development team delivers the product increment that adds value every Sprint.
 How the work is divided up, and do what is left, is up to the team based on the current conditions.

 ## Feedback loops